orangejuice/blog/data/activity/book-把自己作为方法-2020/record.en.md

 date: 2023-11-10 18:59:57+08:00
 douban:
   rating: 8.4
-  subtitle: Xiang Biao, Wu Qi / 2020 / Shanghai Literature and Art Publishing House
+  subtitle: Xiang Biao, Wu Qi / 2020 / Shanghai Literature and Arts Publishing House
 ---

-via tw whispered readings, 'Taking Oneself as a Method' starts from Professor Xiang Biao's personal experiences and explores a series of issues beyond the self, involving reflections on China's social changes over half a century, intellectual community, globalization and populism, anthropological methodology, and other topics.
-It's a good book though it has many limitations.
-It can inspire divergent thinking and be used for one's purposes.
+Via Twitter, from the quietly read book "Take Oneself as a Method", starting from Professor Xiang Biao's personal experiences, it explores a series of questions about transcending oneself, including reflections on the changes in Chinese society over the past half-century, the knowledge community, globalization and populism, and anthropological methodologies.

+It is a good book, yet with many limitations, which can expand one's thinking for personal use.